 - salt and pepper

-- In a large, heavy-based pan, saute chicken with 1 tbsp of olive oil on high heat.
+- In a large, heavy-based pan, saute chicken with 1 tablespoon of olive oil on high heat.
 Season with salt and pepper.
 Remove chicken into a bowl once browned and almost cooked through.

 - To make the sauteed mushrooms, add olive oil, garlic and mushrooms in the same pan.
 Saute on medium-high heat until mushrooms caramelised and nutty.
 Remove mushrooms and set aside.